oel-mediateam/sbplus-DEPRECATED/README.md

 * Removed fancybox scripts

 **Version 2.2.0**
-* Improve the quiz engine to handle multiple answer choices, images, and over all look and feel.
+Improved the quiz engine to handle multiple answer choices, images, and over all look and feel.

 **Version 2.1.0**
-Don't remember...
+Can't remember... took an arrow to the brain!

 **Version 2.0.0**
-Releasing SB+ version 2 to the world!
+Released SB+ version 2 to the world!
+Forgot all of the technical details because of the excitments.